 Graylands Reconfiguration and Forensic Taskforce

-In January 2021, the Graylands Reconfiguration and Forensic Taskforce (GRAFT) was established to inform the Government's planning and investment decisions regarding the Graylands Hospital site, forensic services, and the nearby Selby Older Adult Mental Health Service.
-The Taskforce is independently chaired by the Hon Jim McGinty AM and membership consists of seven public sector leaders.
+In January 2021, the Graylands Reconfiguration and Forensic Taskforce (Taskforce) was established by Government to inform the planning and investment decisions regarding the Graylands Hospital site (Graylands), forensic services, and the nearby Selby Older Adult Mental Health Service.
+The Taskforce is independently chaired by the Hon.
+Jim McGinty AM and membership consists of six public sector leaders and one independent member.
+The Department of Health is the lead Government agency overseeing this work and the Mental Health Commissioner is a member of the Taskforce.

-The work aligns with the WA Mental Health, Alcohol and Other Drug Services Plan 2015-2025, which highlighted the need for these services to be decommissioned, divested and replaced with contemporary infrastructure and services.
+The purpose of the Taskforce is to oversee the planning and development of contemporary services to meet the needs of Western Australians living with mental health issues, now and into the future.
+The work aligns with the WA Mental Health, Alcohol and Other Drug Services Plan 2015-2025, that highlighted the need for the services at Graylands to be decommissioned, divested and replaced with contemporary infrastructure and services.

-This planning is being conducted in collaboration with the Commission and the North Metropolitan Health Service.
+• 2022/23 State Budget – $10 million was allocated to the Department of Health for the Taskforce to continue planning.
+This is being conducted in collaboration with the Commission and North Metropolitan Health Service.

 If you have any questions, please email GRAFT@mhc.wa.gov.au